 - easy to make and store

 - minimal ingredients required

 The firm, ripe, and sweet-tasting mango pulp works best for making the jam.
 Avoid using overripe or mangoes with a mushy pulp.

-Usually, I prefer mango varieties like Alphonso, Ratnagiri, or Kesar for this mango jam recipe.
+Usually, I prefer mango varieties like Alphonso, Ratnagiri, or Kesar not only for this mango jam recipe but also for making mango shrikhand and my 15+ mango recipes.
 These Indian varieties of mango have a flavorsome sugary taste, deep yellow color with a rich aroma, and a lot of fiber that gives the jam a great texture.

 You can use Goan Mangad, Mexican, or any other variety of sweet tropical mangoes for making jam.

 The one thumb rule that always works for making fruit jam is the equal ratio of 1:1 (fruit: sugar).
 An equal amount of fruit and white granulated sugar will always yield the perfect jam.

 A mango jam with slight tartness is more delicious than one tasting like a sugar syrup with no original flavor of the fruit.